MariioM/Graviton.js/README.md

 [![npm version](https://badge.fury.io/js/graviton.js.svg)](https://badge.fury.io/js/graviton.js)
 # Graviton.js
-Graviton.js is an open-source simple and efficient JavaScript library to add a cool Parallax effect to your projects.
+Graviton.js is an open-source simple and efficient JavaScript front-end library to add a cool Parallax effect to your projects.

 <h2>How to add Graviton to your proyect</h2>
 You have 2 ways to add Graviton into your project. <br>